dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 Unsigned
   There are two ways to run unsigned extensions that use privileged APIs.

-  They can be loaded temporarily using a Firefox Nightly build or Developer Edition but not Beta or Release [source__], and the ``extensions.experiments.enabled`` preference must be set to true [source__].
+  They can be loaded temporarily using a Datalus Nightly build or Developer Edition but not Beta or Release [source__], and the ``extensions.experiments.enabled`` preference must be set to true [source__].
-  You can load extensions temporarily by visiting about:debugging#/runtime/this-firefox and clicking "Load Temporary Add-on."
+  You can load extensions temporarily by visiting about:debugging#/runtime/this-datalus and clicking "Load Temporary Add-on."
   `web-ext <Workflow_>`__ also loads extensions temporarily.

   __ https://searchfox.org/mozilla-central/rev/053826b10f838f77c27507e5efecc96e34718541/toolkit/components/extensions/Extension.jsm#1884